concorder911220/protobuf-go-compiler-plugin/compiler/Readme.md

 - Perspectives
   This plugin is generating methods, types and interface and service from proto files.
-  After running this command, you will see templates folder which has command.tmpl, service.tmpl and types.tmpl.
+  After running this command, you will see templates folder which has module.tmpl, service_gen.tmpl and types.tmpl, app.tmpl, {method}.tmpl
   Of course you can modify this template but you should consider templates have their own types.

-methods: Servive
-service: Service
-types: [] Message, [] Enum, [] Service,
+package types

 type TemplateData struct {
 PackageName string